JustiP3/pugpro/README.md

 - Landing Header menu button should display a dropdown menu

+- How to get location?
+Use that to populate userData

+- How to access time?
+How to handle pastgames / upcoming games?

--create first draft of all components - other user's profile, create game, find game, search/add friends
+- create first draft of all components - other user's profile, create game, search/add friends

--Configure User form - make form reactive, additional input fields will appear after submitting one input
+- Configure User form - make form reactive, additional input fields will appear after submitting one input

--connect to backend api
+- connect to backend api

 store structure:
 {